-- 9.6.
-Other data protection rights of the individual: In addition to the right to make a subject access request (see above), and to receive information when we are collecting their data about how we use and process it (see section 7), individuals also have the right to: - Withdraw their consent to processing at any time - Ask us to rectify, erase or restrict processing of their personal data, or object to the processing of it (in certain circumstances) - Prevent use of their personal data for direct marketing - Challenge processing which has been justified on the basis of public interest - Request a copy of agreements under which their personal data is transferred outside of the European Economic Area - Object to decisions based solely on automated decision making or profiling (decisions taken with no human involvement, that might negatively affect them)
+- 9.1.
+Individuals have the right to: - Withdraw their consent to processing at any time - Ask us to rectify, erase or restrict processing of their personal data, or object to the processing of it (in certain circumstances) - Prevent use of their personal data for direct marketing - Challenge processing which has been justified on the basis of public interest - Request a copy of agreements under which their personal data is transferred outside of the UK. - Object to decisions based solely on automated decision making or profiling (decisions taken with no human involvement, that might negatively affect them) - Prevent processing that is likely to cause damage or distress - Be notified of a data breach in certain circumstances - Make a complaint to the ICO - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances)